-A recent Reddit post allegedly revealed how a recently opened Little Caesars Pizza location in Lisbon, Portugal, disposes of its uneaten pizza at the end of the business day.
+A popular Reddit post revealed how a recently opened Little Caesars Pizza location in Lisbon, Portugal, allegedly disposes of its uneaten pizza at the end of the business day.

 The post, shared in the subreddit r/Anticonsumption, showed numerous images of perfectly edible pizza in the pizza chain’s trash bins, which has received hundreds of views and comments globally.